Brexit in the balance as Johnson faces crunch votes

 “A no-deal Brexit will never be our decision,” Tusk told the European Parliament in Strasbourg, to applause from lawmakers.

-In a sign of the frustration in Brussels, Brexit Commision President Jean-Claude Juncker said Brexit was a waste of time and energy and that the European Parliament could only approve Johnson’s Brexit deal after the British parliament.
+In a sign of the frustration in Brussels, European Commission President Jean-Claude Juncker said Brexit was a waste of time and energy and that the European Parliament could only approve Johnson’s deal after the British parliament.

+Brexit Party leader Nigel Farage told the EU parliament that another delay was on the cards.

-Behind the apparent absurdity of the day-to-day Brexit combat in parliament, the courts and at late-night EU summits, a much bigger game is being played over whether Brexit will happen at all.
+Behind the daily Brexit combat in parliament, the courts and at late-night EU summits, a much bigger game is being played over whether Brexit will happen at all.

 Still, Johnson is asking a divided parliament where he has no majority to approve in just three days one of the most important pieces of legislation in recent British history.